TMAJ Server Setup

 Variable.
 Google for Windows

-Enviroment Variables if you do not know how to set them.
+Environment Variables if you do not know how to set

 - Add JAVA_HOME environment